 Puree the beans from the pot and the contents of the medium saucepan together in small batches in a blender.
 Pour all blended items together back into the large stockpot.
 Add the reserved whole beans back into the stockpot.

 Meanwhile, bring a large pot of water to a boil over a high heat.
 Add pasta and cook until slightly underdone (5 to 6 minutes).
 Drain and add the noodles to the large stockpot (or pressure cooker).
 Stir the noodles into the rest of the soup.

 Warm over medium-low heat.

-I buy my beans in bulk to get them for less (currently a 25 lb bag for under $15).
+I buy my beans in bulk to get them for less.
 My fresh herbs come from my garden.